 It is always common best practice to have the apps and the data as close as possible to get the best end-user experience and performance.
 However, this is not the case with Office 365 where you now have the data stored in Microsoft’s own datacentres and now having the applications installed on end-user devices which connects to these services from miles away.
 All these different services come from different datacenters and having multiple endpoints which Skype for Business, Outlook, and OneDrive use to connect and utilize the different services.

 When using Office 365 data will be available in multiple regions across depending on where you set up your first subscription ( You can see where your data will be stored here –> https://products.office.com/en-us/where-is-your-data-located?geo=Europe#Europe) The distance between your end-users with the Office applications and Office 365 services is important, if this distance is too far away it will affect the end-user experience.
 Office 365 also has a Multi-geo service which allows you to store data closer to your users if they are in another geographic region.
-This service is available for OneDrive and Exchange which you can read more about here –> https://products.office.com/en-us/business/multi-geo-capabilities You can also read more about supported regions here –> https://docs.microsoft.com/en-us/office365/enterprise/multi-geo-capabilities-in-onedrive-and-sharepoint-online-in-office-365
+This service is available for OneDrive and Exchange which you can read more about here –> https://docs.microsoft.com/en-us/office365/enterprise/office-365-multi-geo (which requires a minimum of 500 uers) You can also read more about supported regions here –> https://docs.microsoft.com/en-us/office365/enterprise/multi-geo-capabilities-in-onedrive-and-sharepoint-online-in-office-365

 NOTE: Deploying a VDI/RDSH solution in Azure has also shown to improve the performance on Office 365 Applications such as load time and overall end-user experience since it provides lower latency connectivity to Office 365 endpoints.